weng235/weng235.github.io/README.md

 latest version of the **Chirpy** theme and the [CD][CD] workflow to here, so that you can start writing in minutes.

 ## Usage

-Check out the [theme's docs](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).
+To run the site locally, use the following command: `$ bundle exec jekyll s` Check out the [theme's docs](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).

 ## Contributing